 On the inside of your home, there are a few places you can look for the frass created by carpenter ants:

 - If you have a basement, you might find frass clinging to your soleplate, trusses, or concrete walls.

 - Another great place to look is in your attic space.
 Carpenter ants commonly attack roof areas where wood has been compromised by rainwater.
 If you have a finished attic space, you're going to need to get into the voids to find this frass.

-- Does your home have a crawl space?
-If it does, it is a good idea to get into that space periodically and do a check for carpenter ant frass and also termite shelter tubes.
-The darkness and moisture in crawl spaces make them ideal for pest activity and pest damage.
+- Does your home have a crawlspace?
+If it does, it is a good idea to get into that space periodically and do a check for carpenter ant frass as well as termite shelter tubes.
+The darkness and moisture found in most crawlspaces make them ideal for pest activity and damage.

-When a home has a carpenter ant infestation those ants rarely come out in force, even when there is an easy food source like a bowl of dog or cat food sitting on the floor of the kitchen overnight.
-Carpenter ants can find a lot more to eat outside of your home.
-But, they will send a scout or two to check things out inside.
+When a home has a carpenter ant infestation, those ants rarely come out in force, even when there is an easy food source in reach, such as a bowl of dog or cat food sitting on the floor of the kitchen overnight.
+Carpenter ants can find a lot more to eat outside of your home but they will send a scout or two to check things out inside.
 If you see one big, black ant every once in a while, take that as a big warning sign.
 That one ant could have come from a colony of thousands.

 As a colony matures, it will produce winged ants.
 These are male and female reproductive ants.
 They have one job: create new nests.
 If you find these winged ants inside or outside of your home, they are a warning sign of a current and mature infestation on your property.
 Don't shrug that sign off.
 Contact a licensed and certified professional to do an inspection.